**Alt Text:** Two professionals engaged in discussion seated in a modern data center with glowing servers in the background.

 How?

 It is within communities that we find support, share our experiences, and grow a sense of belonging.
 The same principles apply to brands.
 By creating a community around your brand, you are not only building a loyal customer base but also establishing a support system that can catalyse success.
-By growing a sense of belonging, brands can tap into the possible within advocacy and word-of-mouth marketing, where satisfied customers become the driving force behind new customer acquisition.
+By growing a sense of belonging, brands can tap into the power of advocacy and word-of-mouth marketing, where satisfied customers become the driving force behind new customer acquisition.

 What is Community Building and Why Does It Matter?